38decibel/VBA-AI-Skill/05_Error_Handling.md

 ## Objective

-Error handling is not optional.
+Error handling is a fundamental part of application reliability.

 Every VBA procedure should either: